darthsebulba04/homeassistant/README.md

 For receiving data from the door sensor, simple motion sensor, and phillips hue remotes.

 ## Future Projects

-### BackBlaze
-Push daily snapshots to BackBlaze B2 for online backup and recovery.

 ### Spotify
 Integrate Spotify and have music/podcasts play to bluetooth speaker.